SteelCompendium/data-md-dse/Bestiary/Radenwight Redeye.md

   t1: 2 damage
   t2: 5 damage
   t3: 6 damage
+  effects:
+  - name: Effect
-  effect: 'An ally of the redeye within 2 squares of the target can shift up to 2
+    effect: 'An ally of the redeye within 2 squares of the target can shift up to 2 squares. '
-    squares. '
 - name: Ready Rodent
   type: Triggered Action
   keywords: